 Paper waste is one of the most persistent – and most preventable – operation costs in the modern office.
-Especially in the age of cloud storage, enterprise content management, and mobile-first communication, there are more ways than ever to transmit information without using paper in the process.
+Especially in the age of cloud storage, enterprise content management, and mobile-first communication, there are more ways than ever to share information and store data without paper.

 How to Reduce Paper Usage in the Workplace Starting Today